G-Node/python-odml/doc/tutorial.rst

 Open the odML editor and use the "open files" button in the menu bar (top of the editor window) to select and open the odML example file "intro-example.odml".

-You should then see that the editor window is subdivided into three parts":"
+You should then see that the editor window is subdivided into three parts.

+- Sections window:
-	The part on the upper left displays a tree view starting from the top section level of the document. (sections window)
+	The part on the upper left displays a tree view starting from the top section level of the document.

+- Properties window:
-	If you select one section in the tree view, the part on the upper right will display a table containing the name, value and value attributes of each property (row) belonging to the selected section. (properties window)
+	If you select one section in the tree view, the part on the upper right will display a table containing the name, value and value attributes of each property (row) belonging to the selected section.

+- Attributes window:
-	The part on the bottom shows you the attributes of the current selected section or property or of the document. (attributes window) As header above the values of the attributes the path to the selected section or property is displayed in red starting from the document.
+	The part on the bottom shows you the attributes of the current selected section or property or of the document.
+As header above the values of the attributes the path to the selected section or property is displayed in red starting from the document.

 Below the attributes window the file path to the currently loaded an displayed odML file is displayed ("file:///.../example_odMLs/intro-example.odml").